beakerbrowser/unwalled.garden/README.md

 Here's the technical ways the channels differ from users:

- - Channels can only publish certain types of content, as determined by the `channelType`.
+ - Channels can only publish certain types of content.
  - Channels can not follow sites.

 ### How do channels differ from media sites?